RX-M/classfiles/ssh-setup.md

 <img alt="hostname" width="550px" src="./images/p06.png"/>

-Next, in the "Category" column on the left, click on the "+" icon next to the SSH field to expand the section.
+Next, in the "Category" column on the left, click on the "`+`" icon next to the SSH field to expand the section.

 In the newly expanded section, click on "Auth".

-In the "Private key file for authentication" text field, either type the path to your ppk file or click on the "Browse..." button to open the "Select private key file" dialog which will let you navigate to the location where you saved it using Windows explorer.
+In the "Private key file for authentication" text field, either type the path to your ppk file or click on the [ Browse... ] button to open the "Select private key file" dialog which will let you navigate to the location where you saved it using Windows explorer.

 <img alt="auth" width="550px" src="./images/p07.png"/>

+After setting the path to the private key file, you can _optionally_ return to the "Session" category, and under the "Saved Sessions" text box you can name your session and save it by clicking the [ Save ] button.

-Click the [Open] button to start your SSH session.
+Click the [ Open ] button to start your SSH session.

 ## OPTIONAL X11 Server